mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c08-islands-pt1-assignment.md

   - 97%
 - Are there any sources of *real* uncertainty in the percent occupied you calculated?
-  - Not that I am aware of
+  - Islanders can move over time between towns and islands.
+Because of this there is uncertainty in the percent I calculated.
+If I calculated the percent 2 weeks from now it could be different as one or 5 families could have moved out of or into Helvig
 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?
-  - No, unless I missed a house in the ones that I counted
+  - Yes as I could.ve missed a house in the ones that I counted

 Zach looked at the first 25 homes in Helvig and recorded the `age` and `name` of every person in those homes.
 These people are provided in